Admission to the PharmD Program

 Notice: California Northstate University does NOT accept or otherwise participate in any federal direct student loan program (Title IV) funding, any federal veterans’ benefits program (Title 38) funding, or any other government student loan program funding.

-All accepted students who matriculate must have all official transcripts for all courses taken since high school on record in the Admissions Office by September 30th.
 Please note financial assistance may be limited for non-U.S. applicants.
 Personal transportation, such as a vehicle, will be necessary to participate in experiential education at clinical sites.

 General Admissions Requirements